uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/powx.rst

    The complex function powx has no input range limitations.

-   Special values and VM Error Status treatment are the same as for the pow function.
+   Special values and VM status code treatment are the same as for the pow function.